ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 Secondary Indexes - total of 5 global indexes and 5 secondary indexes for a total of 10 per table

-* Secondary Local Indexes - same partition key with different sort key defined at table creation ONLY( has the same hash key as the table, but a different range key); consumes tables defined read capacity.
+* Secondary Local Indexes - same partition key with different sort key defined at table creation ONLY (has the same primary key as the table, but a different sort key); consumes tables defined read capacity.

 * Global Secondary Indexes - uses a different partition key and a different sort key (the partition and sort key *can* be different from those on the table.) - A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions.
 Global indexes have completely different read/write capacity units.